-iPad won't be coming in a 7-inch modelAlex Wagner - Deputy Managing Editor, News Desk
+iPad won't be coming in a 7-inch modelAlex Wagner - Editorial Director of News and Content

 Ever since Apple released their 9.7-inch iPad, rumors have been flying about a possible 7-inch model to accompany its bigger brother and compete against the wave of 7-inch Android tablets.
 However, today Apple CEO Steve Jobs shot down any possibility of an iPad Nano ever hitting the market.
 Speaking during the company's earnings call, Jobs said that the 7-inch size "is useless unless you include sandpaper so users can sand their fingers down to a quarter of their size."
 His reasoning behind that statement?
 The software just isn't a good fit for the smaller screen, and people don't want a small tablet when they've already got a smartphone that can fit in their pocket.